V-Mayya/Resale-Revolution/README.md

 ‣ See **Devpost project** [page](https://devpost.com/software/resale-revolution) for more details (including future implications, user guide, inspiration and more)

+‣ The prompt was
+> "Create software that addresses an issue in first generation low income students such as: financial planning, career opportunities, mental health, community building, or an issue found in your community."

 ‣ **Video Demo**: Click on the image below to find a video demo of the project:

 [![Image of Video Demo Page](Images/videodemo_thumbnail.png)](https://youtu.be/M8Gl508-fq4)